imrafaelmerino/imrafaelmerino/README.md

 <a href="https://github.com/imrafaelmerino/json-values"> <img src="logos/json_values_150x86.png" alt="json-values"/> </a>

 This was my very first project as a functional developer 👏.
 I learned from [Rich Hickey](https://en.wikipedia.org/wiki/Rich_Hickey) how important persistent data structures are.
-By the time I started developing json-values, I was working with Json all the time.
+By the time I started developing **json-values**, I was working with Json all the time.
 I really missed a persistent Json and a better API to manipulate them 😡.
-Developing json-values, I put into practice 🏋️‍ many new concepts for me like recursion, tail-call optimization, trampolines, high order functions, functors, monads, etc.
+Developing **json-values**, I put into practice 🏋️‍ many new concepts for me like recursion, tail-call optimization, trampolines, high order functions, functors, monads, etc.

-I started testing 🧪 json-values with a Scala library called [ScalaCheck](https://www.scalacheck.org), which is used for property-based testing (PBT).
+I started testing 🧪 **json-values** with a **Scala** library called [ScalaCheck](https://www.scalacheck.org), which is used for property-based testing (PBT).
-This way, I killed two 🐦 with a stone; I learned a new language, Scala, and an inspiring testing philosophy.
+This way, I killed two 🐦 with a stone; I learned a new language, **Scala**, and an inspiring testing philosophy.
 I discovered property-based testing thanks to [John Hughes](https://en.wikipedia.org/wiki/John_Hughes_(computer_scientist)) and [QuickCheck](https://hackage.haskell.org/package/QuickCheck) from Haskell.
 PBT led me to create a beautiful Json generator.
 I challenged the world, claiming it was the best Json generator in the whole galaxy 🌌 by that time (and still it is!)
 You can benefit from